dayton-outar/password.strength.semantic-ui/README.md

+# WARNING!
+Documentation need to be updated to reflect most current changes

+TODO: Update this README.md file

 ### jQuery Password Strength

 This plugin will check the value of a password field and evaluate the strength of the typed password.
 This is done by checking for the diversity of character types: numbers, lowercase and uppercase letters and special characters.